AnicetNgrt/jiro-nn/examples/housing/cr.typ

 But I was initializing the biases with a random value between $-1$ and $1$ instead of just initializing them to $0$.
 In my experiments it did not make the $"tanh"$ activated model significantly less stable, but it made $"ReLU"$ highly unstable.

-I suspect that having negative biases at the beginning got the model stuck with $"ReLU"$ returning always zero without any way for the gradient to help the bias to get back to a positive value.
+I suspect that having negative biases at the beginning got the model stuck with $"ReLU"$ returning always zero, without the gradient helping the bias enough to reach a positive value.
 In opposition to $tanh$ which is symetric and therefore treats negative values as positive ones.

-Also, $"ReLU"$ is linear so it does not learn non-linear relationships well.
+Also, $"ReLU"$ is linear so maybe it did not learn non-linear relationships well.
 I added squares of the input features to the input data which helped it learn.

 #align(center)[
 #stack(dir: ltr)[